-Please note our membership dues structure is changing effective October 2021.
+Please note our membership dues structure has changed – effective October 1, 2021.

 A SIMPLE, NEW FORMULA

 Our new dues structure is a simple and equitable percentage— 1.7% of a member’s gross salary, deducted monthly or biweekly depending on your pay schedule.

 Dues will only be required and collected based on your current earnings from your primary job classification at PCC.
 If there are zero gross earnings in a pay period, then zero dues are deducted.

 This new percentage formula will increase dues revenue so our Federation can effectively represent members during this challenging time and prepare for what is sure to be a tough contract negotiation in 2023.

 It will also help us recover from the impact of the Supreme Court’s assault on public sector unions in the Janus vs AFSCME decision.

 This approach will mean fewer dues adjustments over time, as dues revenue will automatically increase as we bargain successfully for wage increases.
 Rather than voting to increase the amounts in each tier every few years, the percentage structure will be sustainable for years to come.